Whistleblower Lawsuit Accuses Visiting Nurse Service of New York of Fraud

 - The agency has regularly billed the government for home care services that were improperly supervised or never provided.
 In addition, the suit states that the agency has double-billed the government when patients were eligible for both Medicaid and Medicare.

 To learn more about the case, read the New York Times article here.

 Believe You Have a Whistleblower Case?
 Call Freidin Brown, P.C.

 Each year, Medicare and Medicaid programs account for large amounts of spending.
 As healthcare costs continue to rise, the time and resources consumed by processing claims and making payments leave little time to verify claims.
 For this reason, government agencies often pay claims without the time to investigate them for fraud.
 If you are aware of fraudulent claims, you may be able to file a whistleblower suit under the False Claims Act, and our team at Freidin Brown, P.C. can help you do so.

-To discuss your case, get in touch with our Miami whistleblower lawyers at Freidin Brown, P.C.
+To discuss your case, get in touch with our Florida whistleblower lawyers at Freidin Brown, P.C.